Mitchell Silk: Early life and education

 Silk was born and grew up in Chicago.
 He was influenced by his grandparents who were immigrants to America from Eastern Europe, in particular, his maternal grandfather, a son and grandson of ritual scribes and followers of the first Rebbe of Nadvorna (today Nadvirna), Grand Rabbi Mordechai Leifer.

 While in high school, Silk started working at a Chinese restaurant where he learned Cantonese.
 He then learned Mandarin at Middlebury College which he followed with a year at the National Taiwan Normal University.
 His fluency in Mandarin and Cantonese Chinese had a profound impact on his career and life.

 He graduated from Georgetown University's Walsh School of Foreign Service with a Certificate in Asian Studies.

-Silk earned a Juris Doctor from the University of Maryland Francis King Carey School of Law, where he served as assistant director for the law school’s East Asian Legal Studies Program.
+Silk earned a Juris Doctor from the University of Maryland Francis King Carey School of Law, where he served as assistant director for the law school's East Asian Legal Studies Program.

-After graduation, Silk received a post-doctoral fellowship from the National Academy of Sciences which enabled him to study China’s legal system and teach graduate classes in International Law at Shenzhen University, the Shanghai University of International Business and Economics (formerly Shanghai Institute to Foreign Trade), and Peking University from which he also holds a Certificate in Advanced Studies in Law.
+After graduation, Silk received a post-doctoral fellowship from the National Academy of Sciences which enabled him to study China's legal system and teach graduate classes in International Law at Shenzhen University, the Shanghai University of International Business and Economics (formerly Shanghai Institute to Foreign Trade), and Peking University from which he also holds a Certificate in Advanced Studies in Law.

 Legal career

-Silk began his career as an associate at Hughes Hubbard & Reed (1987-1990), then at Graham & James (from 1990-1992).
-He worked as a senior associate at Chadbourne & Parke from 1992 to 1996.
-Silk later joined Allen & Overy, where he became partner and Head of the China Practice.
-He spent a decade in their Hong Kong office.
+Silk helped pioneer the field of China-related trade and investment law.
+Silk began his career as an associate at Hughes Hubbard & Reed on Wall Street (1987-1990), then at Graham & James, and Chadbourne & Parke in New York and Hong Kong.
+He spent over a decade in Hong Kong at Allen & Overy, heading the firm’s China Group and Asia Projects Group.

+Independent legal directories, including The Legal 500, the largest legal referral guide in the world published by Legalease Ltd. and Euromoney’s AsiaLaw Leading Lawyers, recognized Silk as a leading lawyer in power, transportation, water, petrochemical, telecommunications and gas projects in China.
+He advised on many landmark project financings, including the 3,000MW Shandong Zhonghua Power Project, the Chengdu BOT Water Project, the $4.6 billion Shell Nanhai Petrochemical Refinery Project, the $14 billion, 4,100 km West-East Gas Pipeline, the $2.7 billion BP Shanghai Petrochemical Refinery, the $2.5 billion Dongshen Dongshen Water Supply Privatization Project, and the 600MW Jingyuan Phase II Power Project, the first Sino-US joint venture power project in China.